stefanfluck/palmpy/docs/palmpy-documentation.md

 Below, it will be outlined how the corresponding vector and raster data shall look like to be able to be handled by the script.
 For each type of data a rough how-to procedure is given on how to perform certain operations in QGIS to reach the required state.
 It is assumed that a user with minor QGIS experience is able to follow the instructions perfectly fine.
 Note that the presented procedures are not the only way to achieve the desired outcome - other methods may include leveraging the powerful functions of the [geopandas](https://geopandas.org/) python library or any other GIS Software.
 It shall be ensured though that the end results fulfills the presented requirements for a usage in the script.

-### Applied Paradigms and Standards

-In the process of designing this workflow, it was found that is required to decide on a specific data format, that data needs to have in order to be able to be automatically forged into a PALM static driver file.
-With the vastness of different sources of geodata in the world, it is almost impossible to write a script that can adapt to an arbitrary naming of fields in a GIS attribute table.
-Therefore, the following requirements were set up in order to homogenize the input data for an automated script.
-In doing so, a sensible balance had to be struck between the generalization of data and the flexibility to systematically change parameters in the static drivers.
-This was all done keeping in mind the functionalities in PALM as of May 2020.
-It may be great to have data about the detailed position of a water fountain that is only temporarily active, but there is currently to option to include temporarily active water fountains in a PALM simulation - a grid point can either be vegetation, pavement or water.
-Therefore, to setup a PALM simulation in practice, geodata needs to be collected, then it needs to be searched for relevant information.
-And as the relevant data often does not come collected in a single dataset, the relevant data needs to be subset and exported into new files.
-The following sections will outline how these files need to look like.
-It shall be mentioned here that not all datasets need to be provided - which information is used can be steered by setting appropriate flags in the namelist.
-This will be discussed further below (see [Static File Generation](#Static File Generation)).